 Imposing our wonderful natural flowers on unsuspecting customers involves the use of partnerships with social

 media advertising giants and stats gathering companies, so inevitably twitter, instagram and wordpress.com are involved, along with a handful of others.
-They all add to the payload of and variety of cookies you may see, if you go looking.
+They all add to the payload of and variety of cookies you may see on your journey, if you go looking, but limited on our website to wordpress.com.
 You should check each of these company’s policies carefully.
-As far as we understand it a diversity of social advertising cookies will track your use of our website anonymously, mainly in order to help us promote flowers and gather basic statistics about your use of our website.
-The trade off is a grudging understanding that they get that data too.
-Data is the new oil, they say, something which that behemoth Tesco had worked a long while back, with its pointy points scheme.
+As far as we understand it these cookies will track your use anonymously.
+Mainly in order to help us promote flowers and gather basic statistics about your use of our website.
+There is a trade off – they get some of that data too, but since we use their services the relationship is mutually supportive one and wordpress don’t seem to be mired in the scandalous practices that the big 3 indulge in.
+Data is the new oil, they say.

 No personal information needs to be gathered by us as part of the process of you browsing our lovely pics, but if you are a customer of wordpress.com, twitter.com or instagram.com and even if you have recently logged out of their websites, your usage could theoretically be tracked.
-We obviously will need to know who you are if you wish to transact commercially, and if you follow us on social advertising platforms we might be able to work out who you are.
+We obviously will need to know who you are if you wish to transact commercially (so “contract” is the basis for us storing that data), and if you follow us on social advertising platforms or email us we might be able to work out who you are, in a few clicks.

-In practice it would take significant resources (such as that available only to the security services and police, and obviously the social advertising companies themselves) to extract such personal information.
+In practice it would take significant resources (such as that available only to the security services and police, and obviously the social advertising companies themselves) to extract such personal information from our site and then only in combination with other data.
 Funnily, the social advertising companies are often reluctant to give the security services and government access, while being cavalier about giving some others like dubious app developers, political analytics co.s and to advertisers – so-called “businesses access”.
 Funny old world.